-The term 'Discretionary Expenses' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Discretionary Expenses' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A discretionary expense refers to those business or home costs that are not considered to be critical for the entity to function or operate effectively.
 This is important, since both businesses and individuals often are required to pay for discretionary expenses using discretionary income.